 - Boston University will make every effort to pay an invoice within agreed upon contract terms.
 Suppliers interested in receiving timely electronic payments from Boston University must use either Bank of America’s Paymode EFT payment program or Bank of America’s ePayables credit card payment program.
 Please contact Accounts Payable for further information on how to sign up for Paymode or ePayables.

 I still have questions about the Boston University payment terms.
 Who can I talk to?

-- You can send an email to email@example.com and a member of the Sourcing & Procurement department will contact you.
+- You can send an email to email@example.com and a member of the Accounts Payable department will contact you.